Digital Millennium Copyright Act at Duquesne University

 As per the University Copyright Policy, Duquesne takes copyright violations seriously.
 Besides raising awareness about copyrighted works laws, it takes appropriate action in support of enforcement as required by policy and law.
 United States copyright law "protects the original works of authorship fixed in any tangible medium of expression, from which they can be perceived, reproduced, or otherwise communicated, either directly or with the aid of a machine or device."

 The University's Copyright policy states "unauthorized use and distribution of copyrighted works can deprive creators and publishers of a fair return on their work and inhibit the creation of new works.
 Respect for the intellectual and creative work and property of others has always been essential to the mission of colleges and universities.
 As members of the academic community, we value the free exchange of ideas.
 But just as the University does not tolerate plagiarism, it cannot condone the unauthorized use and distribution of intellectual and creative work.
 Such protected works may include, but are not limited to, written texts (whether in physical or electronic form), recorded music or audio files, musical scores, photographic images, and video images."
-Furthermore, TAP 26 Computing Ethics and Guidelines prohibits the distribution of copyright protected material including DMCA protected material via the University network or computer systems, unless the copyright owner grants permission.
+Furthermore, TAP No. 26: Acceptable Use of Computing Resources prohibits the distribution of copyright-protected material including DMCA protected material via the University network or computer systems, unless the copyright owner grants permission.

 The Higher Education Opportunity Act